 A more in-depth discussion of Place Hierarchies, and Place Authorities (in the software sense), may be found under Person and Place Names.
 Some further analysis of postal address is also presented in there.

-A citation is a reference to another source that is relevant to the current work, or was consulted in the production of the current work.
+A citation is a reference to the source of some information relevant to the current work, or that was consulted in the production of the current work.
 Terminology can be a little fluid, depending upon the applied field, but the main consensus is that the citation noun (as opposed to the act of citing something) is either a reference note (usually implemented as a footnote or endnote); a source label; or a source list (or bibliography), possibly with an embedded in-text source reference.

 In written or printed material, there are several styles of citation, and these may be categorised as applicable to law, science, or the humanities.
 For instance: APA style, MLA style, The Chicago Manual of Style (CMOS), Bluebook, ALWD Citation Manual, ASA style, Harvard referencing, and Vancouver system.

-The Board for Certification of Genealogists (BCG) recommends the use of CMOS for family history.
-There are an enormous number of sources that can be cited by genealogists and historians.
-Elizabeth Shown Mills in Evidence Explained: Citing History Sources from Artifacts to Cyberspace (Baltimore: Genealogical Publishing Co., 2009) provides extensions to CMOS that cover a huge number of those additional sources.
+The Board for Certification of Genealogists (BCG) recommends the use of both CMOS and EE for family history.
+EE is a style devised by Elizabeth Shown Mills in Evidence Explained: Citing History Sources from Artifacts to Cyberspace (Baltimore: Genealogical Publishing Co., 2009) to cover the wider range of historical and unpublished sources used in family history.

 A less considered aspect of citations is how they translate to other locales and cultures.
 In printed form, and in the absence of a completely separate translation, elements of the citation may be at odds with the regional settings and personal preferences of a reader from a different locale.
-For instance, dates may be expressed in an ambiguous form or using English month names.
+For instance, dates may be expressed in an ambiguous numeric form or using English month names.
 Personal names may not be expressed in the appropriate formal manner.
-There may also be issues with ordinal suffixes (e.g. st, nd, rd, th), with punctuation (inside or outside of quotes), with choice of quotation style, and potentially with decimal numbers.
+There may also be issues with ordinal suffixes (e.g. st, nd, rd, th), with punctuation (inside or outside of quotes — see Typesetters' Quotes vs. Logical Quotes), with choice of quotation style, and potentially with decimal numbers.

 A huge problem for citations in a portable micro-history data format is how to encapsulate the essence of a citation without hard-coding the style, or fixing the regional preferences, or presuming the presentation will use an electronic or non-electronic medium.
-This subject is re-visited under Importance of Narrative.
+This subject is presented in more detail under Importance of Narrative.

 A clear distinction should be drawn between citations and abstract codes used to identify sources.
 In the world of libraries and archives, there are several such established schemes:

-Most of these schemes have a digital representation using a URI.
+Most of these abstract codes have a digital representation using a URI.
 For instance:

-At best, they specify indefinite sources — like a simple book reference — and would only be appropriate where provenance and analytical notes are irrelevant.
+At best, they specify indefinite sources — like a simple book reference — and would only be appropriate for published sources where the provenance or any analytical notes are irrelevant.
 By contrast, a citation is a humanly-readable reference that serves multiple purposes (e.g. attribution, accessibility, and credibility) and must not be displaced by the availability of abstract codes.

-The styles mentioned above (e.g. CMOS) all relate to traditional publishing but for electronic documents there are other options that do not easily fit into those accepted styles.
+The styles mentioned above (e.g. CMOS) all relate to printed citations but for electronic documents there are other options for referencing other material that do not easily fit into those accepted styles.
 A word or phrase may constitute a hyperlink directly to another electronic document.
-Alternatively, it (or an attached superscript) may link to a traditional reference-note citation.
+Alternatively, it (or an attached superscript or other indicator) may link to a traditional reference-note citation.
 However, that reference-note citation need not constitute a footnote or endnote; the non-sequential nature of electronic documents means that the reference could be popped up when the link is selected.

 There are many world religions.
 Some have one or more central deities and others have none.
 When you include atheists, and all beliefs in between religion and atheism, then you have a wide range of possibilities for our ancestors.
 Their beliefs may have shifted over time, too, which then introduces multiple possibilities per person.